rastersoft/slingshot_app_launcher/README.md

     7: Better use of standard CSS
        Tries to keep the size of the meny as steady as possible, by tracking the maximum size used
+    8: Reduces the icon matrix when the screen is small (based on code from kirby33)
+       Now doesn't show empty pages
+       Allows to customize the style of the main button (with/out icon or text)

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com